Italian lovin’ from the oven.

 1 cup slivered almonds

-1 cup un-salted, peeled pistachio
+1 cup unsalted, peeled pistachio

 1 egg, beaten with 1 TBSP water (for egg wash)